JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_param_mfshalln.rst

 * :code:`CMF_CLOUD` : Type of statistical cloud ('DIRE' for the direct calculation of the cloud fraction as a function of the updraft fraction or 'STAT' given by the subgrid condensation scheme)

 * :code:`CWET_MIXING` : Type of env mixing for buoyancy sorting scheme ('PKFB' for the original Pergaud code, 'LR01' for Lappen and Randall 2001)

+* :code:`CKIC_COMPUTE` : Method to compute KIC ('KFB' to use the PMMC09 original method, like in KFB, 'RS08' to use the Rooy and Siebesma (2008) formulation)

 * :code:`LMIXUV` : flag to take into account the mixing on momentum